 “What’s going on with the nursing home?”
 I asked Jakob.

 We’d showered and were back in his bed.
 He’d lent me a shirt to sleep in.
 It had a clean lime scent and absolutely swamped my smaller frame.
 Outside, darkness bled from the night sky, a corona of red-gold rising in the east.
 It was five a.m.
-My eyelids were so heavy I needed matchsticks to hold them open.
+My eyelids were so heavy I needed matchsticks to hold them open, but I had to know if Gran was in danger.

-Jakob turned his head and met my gaze.
+Jakob met my gaze.
 “There are drugs coming into Kearny.”

 “We don’t.
 They’re not ours.
 It’s mostly high-end prescription stuff, and we think someone on staff at Magnolia is switching out the old people’s meds with placebos and selling the real deal on the side.”

-“This is a recent development, and we haven’t been able to prove it yet.
+“This is a recent development,” Jakob said.
+“And we haven’t been able to prove it yet.
 It’s just a suspicion.”

 I pulled my hands away and looked at him.
 “Why haven’t you been able to prove it?
 Haven’t you talked to their management?”